 Norton Commando

 The original plan for the Commando was to design and develop a completely new engine and gearbox.
-Unfortunately due to the need to have a bike in production at break neck speed this was a long shot.
+The development project was code named Z26.
+Unfortunately due to the need to have a bike in production at break neck speed this was a very tall challenge.
 Bernard realised this was a long shot but he and Favill did their best and a Double Overhead Cam engine and gearbox unit was designed.
-The need for the Commando to be in production so quickly really meant that there was insufficient time and resources for the engine's development.
+The need for the Commando to be in production so quickly really meant that there was insufficient time and resources for the Z26 engine development.
 Bernard knew that a faster solution was the only way.
 The engine continued through development but Bernard had also seen the results of Wally Wyatt's great work on the Atlas 750 cm3 engine.
 Bernard saw this as a much more rapid and viable option to meet the stringent production deadlines imposed by management.
 He was frustrated by the director's inability to be able to make decisions.
-In desperation he scheme-ed out a design with the cylinders leaning forward, creating a more modern design.
+In desperation he scheme-ed out a design with the cylinders inclined forward from the vertical, creating a more modern design.
 He was always a fan of tail fairing layouts and so the future Norton Commando Fastback design was born.
 The directors finally made a decision and the Commando was to become the saviour of Norton.

 The Norton Commando is one of the most successful motorcycles the industry has seen being voted MCN Motorcycle of the year for 5 consecutive years despite the increasing competition from Japanese manufacturers such as Honda and Yamaha.
 In 1970 Bernard Hooper and Bob Trigg were awarded the Castrol Design Award for best contribution to motorcycle safety, comfort and performance, for the Norton Commando Isolastic Engine Mounting System.